apache/cassandra-java-driver/manual/core/dse/graph/README.md

 cannot be found at runtime, graph queries won't be available and a warning will be logged, but the driver will otherwise operate normally (this is also valid for OSGi deployments).

+If you do use graph, it is important to keep the precise TinkerPop version that the driver depends
+on: unlike the driver, TinkerPop does not follow semantic versioning, so even a patch version change (e.g. 3.3.0 vs 3.3.3) could introduce incompatibilities.
+So do not declare an explicit dependency in your application, let the driver pull it transitively.

 ### Overview

 There are 3 ways to execute graph requests: